 Published 9th December 2015

-Culture shock is the feeling a person may experience when they find themselves in a completely new, different environment to the one they are used to.
-Culture shock is a real phenomenon and many people who travel because of TEFL may find themselves experiencing culture shock to some degree.
+Culture shock is the feeling a person may experience when they find themselves in a completely new, different environment from the one they are used to.
+It truly is a real phenomenon and many people who travel because of TEFL (or any other reason) may find themselves experiencing culture shock to some degree.
 Culture shock consists of a number of different stages.

 The first stage – commonly known as the honeymoon stage – is when you first arrive in a country and everything is new and exciting.
 While your new lifestyle is perceived as different, any differences are seen in a positive light and are appreciated.

-The next stage is when the honeymoon stage ends, which it always does.
-At this time the differences are no longer seen as fun and exciting, but are more frustrating and irritating.
-Language barriers, a different lifestyle, social customs and a lack of social connections all contribute to making you feel very lonely and homesick.
+The next stage is shock, when the honeymoon stage ends, which it always does.
+At this time the differences are no longer seen as fun and exciting but are more frustrating and irritating.
+Language barriers, a different lifestyle, social customs, and a lack of social connections all contribute to making you feel very lonely and homesick.

 However, when this stage passes you will find you are more accustomed to your new circumstances – possibly even know how to speak the language – and you find your situation more normal.
 You will be open to finding new friends and experiencing even more new adventures, so you will enjoy your time much more.

-The final stage is a stage not everyone reaches.
-Sometimes you will find yourself in a place that you just can’t get used to.
+The next stage is a stage not everyone reaches.
+Sometimes you will find yourself in a country that you just can’t get used to.
+Many people, if they are very unhappy, will go home at this point in time.
 Other times, you’ll find that after a while you feel like you’ve been living there your whole life and you don’t ever want to leave!